tascinc/otrs-windows-installer/InstallerBuildGuide.md

 ## Prepare CRONw

-1. Download the most recent CRONw from http://cronw.sourceforge.net/
+1. Download the CRONw 2.0 from http://cronw.sourceforge.net/

 2. Copy the CRONw files to C:\Installer\CRONw\